 1) The user manual states that you need at least 2 cm of solution, which is equivalent to about 5 mL.
-See TIL 2595: What is the sample volume required by your Chemical Polarimeter?
+See What is the sample volume required by your Polarimeter?

 2) Often times people prepare the sample incorrectly.
-A 30% solution of sucrose should be 30 g sucrose in 100 mL of water.
+A 30% solution of sucrose should be 30 g sucrose diluted to a total volume of 100 mL.

 3) Keep in mind that there are two peaks for every sample on the graph, because we are showing all 360 degrees on the x-axis.
 So, there will be a peak every 180 degrees.
 You have to pick the water peak and the sucrose peak that make sense to relate to each other.
 Typically, this means the two peaks that are closest together.
 We know that sucrose is a positive rotator, so it will appear to the right of the water peak.
 (Whereas if you use fructose, for example, it will appear to the left of water.)